Gospel: Composition

 Mark is generally agreed to be the first gospel.
-According to Boring, Mark uses a variety of sources, including conflict stories (Mark 2:1–3:6), apocalyptic discourse (4:1–35), and collections of sayings, although not the sayings gospel known as the Gospel of Thomas, and probably not the hypothesized Q source used by Matthew and Luke.
-However, Helen Bond writes that source criticism largely fallen out of favor in gospels scholarship, though some elements remain.
-Most scholars believe the authors of Matthew and Luke, acting independently, used Mark for their narrative of Jesus' career, supplementing it with the hypothesized collection of sayings called the Q source and additional material unique to each called the M source (Matthew) and the L source (Luke), though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+Source criticism has largely fallen out of favor in recent gospels scholarship, though some elements remain.
+Although most scholars believe Matthew and Luke independently used Mark and a hypothesized Q source, alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
 (Note: The priority of Mark is accepted by most scholars, but there are important dissenting opinions: see the article Synoptic problem.)
-The Gospels represent a Jesus tradition and were enveloped by oral storytelling and performances during the early years of Christianity, rather than being redactions or literary responses to each other.
-Mark, Matthew, and Luke are called the synoptic gospels because of their close similarities of content, arrangement, and language.
+Modern scholarship emphasizes the evangelists' authorial activity over positing hypothetical sources.
+Honore offers a statistical classification of the number of words in the single, double, and triple traditions.
+The synoptic gospels adapt their sources more conservatively than other ancient historians, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
+The canonical gospels represent a Jesus tradition and were enveloped by oral storytelling and performances during the early years of Christianity, rather than being redactions or literary responses to each other.
+Mark, Matthew, and Luke are called the "synoptic gospels" because of their close similarities of content, arrangement, and language.
 Alan Kirk praises Matthew in particular for his "scribal memory competence" and "his high esteem for and careful handling of both Mark and Q", which makes claims the latter two works are significantly theologically or historically different dubious.
 The author of John may have known the synoptics, but did not use them in the way that Matthew and Luke used Mark.
-The increase in support for John’s knowledge of the Synoptics is correlated with the decline of the signs source hypothesis, and there is currently considerable debate over the gospel's social, religious and historical context.
+The increase in support for or the view that the author of the Gospel of John knew the synoptic gospels is correlated with the decline of the signs source hypothesis, and there is currently considerable debate over the gospel's social, religious and historical context.
 (Note: The debate over the composition of John is too complex to be treated adequately in a single paragraph; for a more nuanced view see (Aune 1987).)